epinio/docs/src/explanations/advanced.md

 Epinio controls the staging job and ensures that whatever CA is used to sign the registry certificate is trusted by it.
 Achieving the same for Kubernetes however requires configuration that cannot happen from within the cluster, therefore Epinio has no way to ensure that.
 Theoretically there are 3 options:

 1. Let the Epinio user manually configure Kubernetes to trust the CA
-2. Use a well-known trusted CA, so that no configuration is needed
+2. Use a well-known trusted CA, so there's no configuration needed
 3. Don't encrypt the communication at all

 Currently Epinio doesn't support the first 2 options.
 If `containerregistry.enabled` is `true` during installation (default), Epinio will make Kubernetes pull the images unencrypted (option #3 above).